Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the BGGG manifold

 By definition we also have that $\sup |F_{B_n}| =1$ and hence as $n\to \infty$ we see that $c_n^2 \sup|F_{B_n}^3| \to 0$.
-Thus, $B_n$ ``converges'' to a $G_2$-instanton $B_\infty$.
-From Uhlenbeck's results in \cite{Uhlenbeck1982} one generally only obtains a weak limit $B_\infty$.
-Obtaining regularity will require analogues of Tian's results in \cite{Tian2000} and one might also expect smooth convergence to occur outside of a blow-up set corresponding to an associative \cite[Theorem 4.2.3]{Tian2000} .
+From Uhlenbeck's results in \cite{Uhlenbeck1982} we can extract a weak limit $B_\infty$.
+Since $G_2$-instantons are Yang-Mills connections, it follows that the limit is also smooth cf. \cite{Tian2000}. \end{proof} Note that if $M$ is compact then we can replace the sup norm by the $L^2$-norm and the above argument still holds since $L^3 \hookrightarrow L^2$.
+Thus, again by Uhlenbeck's results we can extract a weak limit $B_\infty$ with finite energy.
+However, obtaining regularity in this case will require analogues of Tian's results in \cite{Tian2000} and one expects smooth convergence to occur outside of a blow-up set corresponding to an associative cf. \cite[Theorem 4.2.3]{Tian2000}.

-We can nonetheless give an illustration of the above heuristic as follows.
+We now give a concrete illustration of Proposition \ref{propconvergencetoflat}.
 Recall that in Theorem \ref{maintheorem} we saw that as $c \to \pi/2$ our solution converges to a flat connection, so as a consequence of the above we show that: \begin{Cor} Let $A_c$ denote the deformed $G_2$-instanton as in Theorem \ref{maintheorem} then setting $c=\tan^{-1}(\epsilon^{-1})$ we have that $\epsilon^{-1} A_c$ converges to the $G_2$-instanton given by (\ref{g2instanton}) as $\epsilon \to 0$. \end{Cor} \begin{proof} Let $\epsilon$ denote a non-negative constant and set $B=\epsilon^{-1}A_c$.
 Then $B$ satisfies

 Writing $B=f(r)\eta_{1}^+$, the general solution is given by

 This is of course equivalent to (\ref{solution}).
 Using the trigonometric sum identities we can express the above as